AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ## Next Steps: Explore the SDK

-The Adobe Create Embed SDK can be initialized with a customized locale.
+The Adobe Express Embed SDK can be initialized with a customized locale.
 The [guides](../../guides/index.md) along with the [SDK references](../../reference/index.md) can help you start working with the SDK in a way that best suits your needs.

 ### [Express Editor Component](../../guides/ccx_editor/index.md)
 * How to [create a project](../guides/ccx_editor/create_project/) in an Express editor